The original Jamaican bobsled team inspired a movie — and a new generation

 Six athletes actualized Fitch’s vision.
 Although they never reached a medal podium, they spawned a surprisingly durable legacy and inspired the 1993 film “Cool Runnings.”
 Nearly 30 years after the movie’s release, another four-man Jamaican bobsled team has qualified for the Winter Olympics in Beijing, inviting inevitable comparisons to the movie and the real story that inspired it.

 “This Jamaican bobsled team was a real thing,” former coach Howard Siler said in “Breaking the Ice,” a 2014 documentary about the team.
-“It was real deal.
-It was blood, sweat, and tears; historic athletes.”
+“It was the real deal.
+It was blood, sweat and tears — historic athletes.”

 When Fitch set out to construct the team, he tried to recruit Jamaican athletes preparing for the 1988 Summer Olympics in Seoul but was dismissed.
 He reached out to sports clubs in Kingston and posted newspaper ads.
 When he hosted an open tryout, he netted fishermen and street vendors, with some athletes sprinkled throughout the crowd.

-“What saved me was going to Kenny Barnes,” Fitch previously told ESPN, referencing the former Jamaican military officer.
+“What saved me was going to Kenny Barnes,” Fitch told ESPN, referencing the former Jamaican military officer.
 “He didn’t laugh this thing off and dismiss me out of hand.
 He had Major George Henry from the Jamaica Defence Force there.
-When I said I needed speed to push, he looked over at Henry and said, ‘Hey, George, who’s our current sprint champion?’ and he said Mike White.
+When I said I needed speed to push, he looked over at Henry and said, ‘Hey, George, who’s our current sprint champion?’
+And he said Mike White.
 Likewise with Devon Harris, who was 800 meters.
 I said it took good hand-eye coordination to drive the sled.
 He said, ‘Like a helicopter pilot?’
-So, same thing, he turns to George and says who’s our helicopter pilot, he says Dudley Stokes.
+So, same thing — he turns to George and says, ‘Who’s our helicopter pilot?’
+He says Dudley Stokes.
 So there you had the three principal members of the Jamaica bobsled team.”

 White, an infantry signalman, was already training for the Summer Olympics.
 He liked the idea of competing in both the Winter and Summer Games.

 A colonel identified Harris during a cross-country race.
-Harris finished 14th out of 40, but his superior liked what he saw and pushed him to try out.
+He finished 14th out of 40, but his superior liked what he saw and pushed him to try out.

-Stokes played soccer and ran track as a boy, dreaming of representing Jamaica on the international stage, although he abandoned those hopes when he joined the military at 18.
+Stokes played soccer and ran track as a boy, dreaming of representing Jamaica on the international stage, but he abandoned those hopes when he joined the military at 18.
 There, he learned to fly planes and helicopters.
-After a friend explained bobsledding, he was intrigued to try it.
+After a friend explained bobsledding, he was intrigued.

 “The most interesting thing to me was that [the sled] had to be driven,” Stokes said in a recent telephone interview.
 “I said to myself: ‘That will be interesting.
-Can I drive this?’”
+Can I drive this?’ ”

 Caswell Allen, a student and sprinter, and Freddie Powell, a reggae musician and electrician, also made the cut.
 Stokes’s younger brother, Chris, a former University of Idaho sprinter, later joined the team and participated in the four-man race.

-Two months after Fitch hatched the idea for a Jamaican bobsled team — and four months before the 1988 Winter Games — he flew the athletes to Lake Placid, N.Y., where Siler taught them how to walk on ice and push their borrowed sled.
+Two months after Fitch hatched the idea for a Jamaican bobsled team — and four months before the 1988 Winter Games — he flew the athletes to Lake Placid, N.Y., where Siler taught them how to walk on the ice and push their borrowed sled.
 When the group returned to Kingston, they continued to train at the army base with a makeshift sled, practicing for three hours every weekday afternoon and another six hours each Saturday morning.

 Per International Bobsleigh and Skeleton Federation requirements, the team had to participate in a World Cup event to qualify for the Olympics.
-Five weeks before the Games started, the Jamaicans competed in a two-man World Cup race in Innsbruck, Austria, finishing better than four teams.
+Five weeks before the Games, the Jamaicans competed in a two-man World Cup race in Innsbruck, Austria, finishing better than four teams.

 Ten days before the Games, the International Olympic Committee blocked Jamaica’s entry, claiming the team was not ready for competition.
 Fitch made several calls, including one to Prince Albert II of Monaco, vice president of the IOC, and less than a week later, the committee reversed its decision.

 In Calgary, the Jamaican bobsledders received a warm reception during the Opening Ceremonies.
-They finished 30th out of 40 teams in the two-man bobsled competition, entered the four-man race for which they hadn’t practiced, and crashed, preventing them from officially finishing.
+They finished 30th out of 40 teams in the two-man bobsled.
+They entered the four-man race for which they hadn’t practiced — and crashed, preventing them from finishing.

 “This was the most embarrassing moment of my life.
 I hit my head really hard.
 I saw stars and saw my life flashing before my eyes,” Dudley Stokes said.
 “I was afraid to go back to Jamaica because there had been mixed feelings about us.
 A lot of people thought this was a lark, a rich pursuit of privileged people.”

 The bobsledders felt dejected.
 Fitch thought they were dead.
-But when the team emerged from the overturned sled to walk it across the finish line, the crowd greeted it with cheers and applause.
+But when the team emerged from the overturned sled to walk it across the finish line, the crowd greeted it with cheers.
 To his surprise, Stokes said, Jamaica was in a frenzy.

 “They thought what we tried was just completely in the spirit of the Jamaican people, so that was a relief,” he said.
 “It reinforced my resolve to become a better bobsledder.”